vislies/2020/gallery/index.md

 The problem is that a check mark and a cross are actually visually pretty similar.
 This graphic could be made instantly clearer by using green (a color commonly associated with "go" in the US) with the check and other associated visual elements.
 This is not a case of simply saving money by using only red and black ink.
-The printers used are capible of full color as is evidenced by the blue logo, present even in [the printed poster].
+The printers used are capable of full color as is evidenced by the blue logo, present even in [the printed poster].

-The part of the infographic telling us not to gether in groups is clear enough.
+The part of the infographic telling us not to gather in groups is clear enough.
 However why is there a large X over a person drinking (water?)... alone... in an outdoor open space?

 [Maria Zemankova]: https://en.wikipedia.org/wiki/Maria_Zemankova